 5. The Astor Place Shakespeare Riot

-To say that the Astor Place Riots were dramatic would be understatement.
+To say that the Astor Place Riots were dramatic would be an understatement.
 The violent events that followed the May 10, 1849 performance of Macbeth left 20 dead and 120 injured.
-Tension grew from the very inception the opera house Astor Place.
-Between the working class arts center of the Bowery and the upper class arts center of Broadway, the formal opera house was a contested space.
+Tension grew from the very inception of the opera house Astor Place.
+Between the working class arts center of the Bowery and the upper-class arts center of Broadway, the formal opera house was a contested space.

 6. The Police Riots of 1860

 In 1860, Mayor Fernando Wood, who would later motion for New York City to secede from the Union, was under scrutiny for selling police titles.
 The state got involved by creating a Metropolitan police and attempted to disband the Municipal police force, but they refused.
 For two months the Municipal and the Metropolitan begrudgingly co-existed until the street commissioner needed to be replaced.

 The Mayor and the Governor disagreed on who should replace the recently dead commissioner.
 The disagreement resulted in the Police Riots of 1857 at City Hall between the two factions of the police.
 After trying and failing to arrest Mayor Wood for any significant amount of time, The New York High court voted in favor of Wood and his Municipal police.
 Wood was voted out of office the following year.

 New York was in the depths of the Great Depression in 1934 when desperate denizens flooded the taxi driving job market to make a quick buck.
 Unfortunately, the economics of this trend was not stable, as most of the city was tightening its belt, resulting in the Taxi Riots.
 Taxis became a luxury, diminishing the demands of the job market.
 Salaries were low enough to start a taxi driver strike and conditions became riotous by February of 1934.